Skip to main content

 Step 3: Obtain access token and refresh token

-• The last step to get all the necessary information is, to manually retrieve the access token and the refresh token.
-To do this, fill your client id, client secret and authorization code in the following command:
+• The final step in obtaining all the necessary information is to manually retrieve the Access Token and the Refresh Token.
+To do this, enter your Client ID, Client Secret and Authorization Code in the following command:

 BASH